strimzi/proposals/090-add-connect-to-test-container.md

     public static class StrimziConnectClusterBuilder {

         /**
-         * Sets the Kafka cluster the Kafka Connect cluster will use to.
+         * Set the Kafka cluster the Kafka Connect cluster will use to.
+         *
          * @param kafkaCluster the {@link StrimziKafkaCluster} instance
          * @return the current instance of {@code StrimziConnectClusterBuilder} for method chaining */ public StrimziConnectClusterBuilder withKafkaCluster(StrimziKafkaCluster kafkaCluster) { }

         /**
-         * Sets the number of Kafka Connect workers in the cluster.
+         * Set the number of Kafka Connect workers in the cluster.
-         * If not called, the cluster has a single broker *
+         * If not called, the cluster has a single worker.
+         *
          * @param workersNum the number of Kafka Connect workers
          * @return the current instance of {@code StrimziConnectClusterBuilder} for method chaining